Spousal Support (alimony) in Colorado

 The Court will look at spousal support twice during your case if you request it.
 The first time will be at a Temporary Orders Hearing (if one of the parties properly requests and sets a Temporary Orders Hearing).
 At Temporary Orders and, with a change in the law effective for dissolution cases filed after January 1, 2014, at Final Orders there is a formula for the Court to consider if the parties fit within certain yearly income amounts.
-The formula basically says that you take 40% of the monthly gross income of the higher income earner and subtract 50% of the monthly gross income of the lower income earner to come up with a guideline amount of spousal support (with the receiving party not receiving more than 40% of the total combined income).
+The formula basically says that you take 40% of the monthly gross income of both parties and subtract the monthly gross income of the lower income earner to come up with a guideline amount of spousal support.
+Additionally, as spousal support is no longer taxable to the person receiving it, for orders entered after January 1, 2019, there’s an additional adjustment to the number based on the total income of both parties (80% of the number if the combined income is $10,000 or less and 75% of the number if the combined income is $10,000 or more).
 Now this can absolutely be adjusted based on numerous factors and taking into consideration (for Temporary Orders) the payment of family expenses and debts.
 This is a guideline and not a set rule which must be followed and Courts may deviate from this formula.
 With the change in the law, there are also now guidelines for the Court to consider when setting the duration of spousal support after the final divorce if the parties’ marriage has been longer than three years.
 This doesn’t mean that the Court can’t grant maintenance for marriages less than three years, it just means that the guideline isn’t applicable for marriages shorter than three years.

 The Court can still “award maintenance in short-term marriages…when, given the circumstances of the parties, the distribution of marital property is insufficient to achieve and equitable result.”
 The long story short of maintenance in Colorado is that, while there are some guidelines for the Court to consider, the judge doesn’t have to follow them and can look at a lot of different factors in determining what, if any, spousal support award should be made in a divorce.